SuzanDewitz/autotraderss-react-frontend/README.md

 ## Agile methodology

-- During the project development, I embraced an Agile Methodology, leveraging the powerful capabilities of GitHub Projects to
-  create User Stories.
+- During the project development, I embraced an Agile Methodology, leveraging the powerful capabilities of GitHub Projects to create User Stories.
 Each User Story was meticulously crafted into an issue, encompassing clear acceptance criteria and associated tasks.
 To ensure streamlined organization, all User Stories were grouped into Milestones, representing the corresponding Epics, following the MOSCOW prioritization technique.
-For a comprehensive overview of the project's progress and workflow, I invite you to explore our dynamic Kanban board, which can be accessed here.
+For a comprehensive overview of the project's progress and workflow, I invite you to explore our dynamic Kanban board.

 <br>

 ## Design

 ### Color Scheme
 - I have made the decision to adopt a minimalistic design approach for the website.
 This choice aims to enhance the visibility of the site's content and detailed information, allowing them to captivate users more effectively.

 - The primary color utilized is rgb(49, 49, 156), which conveys a sense of tranquility and reliability.
 By employing this calm and trustworthy color, we aim to establish a foundation of trust with the user